Happy and high performing teams are the key to every business success.

 In the modern organisation, it is the managers’ responsibility to enable an environment where people can strive to be both happy and thrive in high performing teams.

-Matti Klasson, Director of Agile, King Stockholm Studio, talked about using data to drive happy and high performing teams at Nordic People Analytics Summit.
+Matti Klasson, Former Director of Agile, King Stockholm Studio, talked about using data to drive happy and high performing teams at Nordic People Analytics Summit.
 He presented data-driven techniques that King Stockholm studios implemented, and that can help companies measure both how good the managers are and how happy people feel.

 King people stats and facts